ahmetugsuz/Finland_Bus_Routes_V2/README.md

     ```

     ***Note:*** Replace the `street`, `city`, and `radius` values in the URL with your desired location and radius parameters.
-    ***Remember:***  A higher radius targets larger area around the address provided in the url.
-It is worth noticing that there might be "no bus found" within radius of 500 meter, since of the cleanup application might have removed stored data to free up memory, or there might be no buses in the are actively, hence try to increase the radius.
+    ***Remember:***  A higher radius targets a larger area around the address provided in the URL.
+It is worth noticing that there might be "no bus found" within a radius of 500 meters.
+This could be due to the cleanup application removing stored data to free up memory, or there might be no active buses in that area at that moment.
+Hence, consider increasing the radius or refreshing with the same parameters after a minute or so.

 - **[POST] /buses_near_me**